 According to Dr. Alice Boyles, the things that add stress to your day are most often tasks that aren’t objectively hard, but psychologically hard.
 Like writing an email you’ve been dreading or giving someone bad news.

-Step 4: Delegate and ask for help
+Step 6: Delegate and ask for help

 “If something can be done 80% as well by someone else, delegate!”

 Delegation is a skill that takes time to master and depends on the people you’re surrounded by.
 One method is to use writing coach Christopher Sowers’ Delegation Matrix:

 Are they capable and willing?
 Then go ahead and delegate.
 Are they less capable but willing?
-Pair them with someone else and help support them as the learn.
+Pair them with someone else and help support them as they learn.

+The goal here is to get rid of the sense that only you can do the work and recognize the support you have around you.
 Asking for help or delegating isn’t admitting defeat, it’s simply showing you know what work matters and where you should be spending your time.